microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 ### Add additional code cells

-You can add Code cells using the main toolbar, a cell's add cell toolbar (visible with hover), and through keyboard commands.
+You can add code cells using the main toolbar, a cell's add cell toolbar (visible with hover), and through keyboard commands.

 ![Add code cells](images/jupyter/native-add-cells.png)

-To add a new cell below the currently selected cell, use the plus icons in the main toolbar or a cell's hover toolbar.
+To add a new cell below the currently selected cell, use the plus icon in the main toolbar or a cell's hover toolbar.

 When a code cell is in command mode, use the `kbstyle(A)` key to add a cell above and the `kbstyle(B)` key to add a cell below the selected cell.

 ### Select a code cell

-You can change a selected code cell using the mouse, the up/down arrow keys on the keyboard.
+You can change a selected code cell using the mouse or the up/down arrow keys on the keyboard.
 When a code cell is in command mode, you can also use the `kbstyle(J)` key (down) and `kbstyle(K)` key (up).

 ### Select multiple code cells